 - Adenocarcinoma: is typically a cancer that begins in glandular (secretory) cells.
 Glandular cells are found in tissue that lines certain internal organs and makes and releases substances in the body, such as mucus, digestive juices, or other fluids.
 Most cancers of the breast, pancreas, lung, prostate, and colon are adenocarcinomas. - Squamous cell carcinoma: Cancer that begins in squamous cells.
 Squamous cells are thin, flat cells that look like fish scales, and are found in the tissue that forms the surface of the skin, the lining of the hollow organs of the body, and the lining of the respiratory and digestive tracts.
 Most cancers of the anus, cervix, head and neck, and vagina are squamous cell carcinomas (also called epidermoid carcinoma). - Melanoma: A form of cancer that begins in melanocytes (cells that make the pigment melanin).
-It may begin in a mole (skin melanoma), but can also begin in other pigmented tissues, such as in the eye or in the intestines. - Sources for Determining Histology: - For solid tumors diagnosed January 1, 2018 and forward, refer to the current Solid Tumor Rules Manual. - For hematopoietic and lymphoid cases diagnosed January 1, 2018 and forward, please refer to the SEER Hematopoietic and Lymphoid Neoplasm Database.
+It may begin in a mole (skin melanoma), but can also begin in other pigmented tissues, such as in the eye or in the intestines.

+Sources for Determining Histology:

+- For solid tumors diagnosed January 1, 2018 and forward, refer to the current Solid Tumor Rules Manual. - For hematopoietic and lymphoid cases diagnosed January 1, 2018 and forward, please refer to the SEER Hematopoietic and Lymphoid Neoplasm Database and Hematopoietic & Lymphoid Neoplasm Coding Manual. - Reference Appendix M for a list of Q-Tips which may be related to this topic. - Behavior indicates whether a tumor is malignant or benign, or uncertain whether benign or malignant.